NVIDIA/MinkowskiEngine/README.md

 ### Pip

-The MinkowskiEngine is distributed via [PyPI MinkowskiEngine](https://pypi.org/project/MinkowskiEngine/) which can be installed simply with `pip`.
+The MinkowskiEngine is distributed via [PyPI MinkowskiEngine][pypi-url] which can be installed simply with `pip`.

 ```
 pip install -U MinkowskiEngine